IWC Guiding Principles

 - learn about the social and intellectual aspects of writing in the university, and

 - develop critical reading, writing, research and reflection practices required for academic success.

-General Education W-I (Departments offering "Perspective" and "Immersion" Courses)
+General Education W-I (Departments offering Gen Ed Courses)

 General Education Writing Intensive courses are located throughout the curriculum and use writing to engage students in course content.
 General Education WI courses reinforce the knowledge and practices introduced in First Year Writing.
 In General Education Writing Intensive courses students:

-- are introduced to and practice reading, writing, and revising written forms common to the various disciplinary contexts of General Education "Perspective" and "Immersion" courses.
+- are introduced to and practice reading, writing, and revising written forms common to the various disciplinary contexts of General Education "Perspective," "Immersion" and elective courses.